-Over 82% of the \$39.4 million allocation in this activity has been paid to the nearly 40 CoEF grant recipients providing significant community enhancements throughout lower Manhattan.
-Approximately \$78,000 was charged to this activity over the past quarter primarily towards the Grand Street Settlement project.
-Additional construction funding is expected to be provided to Grand Street Settlement later this year.
-The LMDC funding will be provided primarily for elevator and HVAC improvements.
-New York City Health and Hospitals Corporation (NYCHHC) completed their \$257 million modernization project without the use of LMDC allocated funds.
-These funds may be reallocated in the near future.
+Nearly 84% of the \$39.4 million allocation in this activity has been paid to the nearly 40 CoEF grant recipients providing significant community enhancements throughout lower Manhattan.
+Approximately \$264,000 was charged to this activity over the past quarter primarily for the Grand Street Settlement project.
+The Grand Street Settlement project is in the construction phase which includes elevator enhancements and an upgraded HVAC system.
+The Alliance for Downtown New York project continues on schedule.